elatov/elatov.github.io/_posts/2013-06-15-install-splunk-and-send-logs-to-splunk-with-rsyslog-over-tcp-with-ssl.md

 > Add a network input using inputs.conf
 > To add an input, add a stanza for it to inputs.conf in $SPLUNK_HOME/etc/system/local/

-So let&#8217;s edit our configuration file:
+So let's edit our configuration file:

     [root@splunk ~]# vi /opt/splunk/etc/system/local/inputs.conf